Culver Studios

 The mystery and suddenness of his death spurred conspiracy theories and left his spirit unsettled.
 The shadowy form of Ince is said to remain at Culver Studios, watching from the rafters, but he’s also believed to be only one of several ethereal figures causing frights across the studio.

-Who Remains at Culver Studios?
+Who Remains at Culver City Studios?

 Many believe that, after his death in 1946, the ghost of Harry Culver remained within the confines of the hotel.
 He had an office on the second story, and his spirit still seems tied to the workspace.
 It’s difficult to say what he’s up to during these supernatural visits, but some have claimed to have heard banging windows coming from his office.